 The CEO is appointed by the board and is responsible for managing Cameco's affairs.
-This includes articulating our vision, focusing on creating value for shareholders, and developing and implementing a strategic plan that is consistent with the corporate vision.
+This includes articulating our vision, focusing on creating value, and developing and implementing a strategic plan that will help Cameco achieve its corporate vision.

 Our annual objectives become the CEO's mandate from year to year, and they include specific, quantifiable goals.
 The CEO's objectives are reviewed by the human resources and compensation committee and approved by the board.
-The CEO is accountable to the board and committees, and a review of the CEO's performance that includes assessment and feedback from all directors is conducted every year.
+The CEO is accountable to the board and committees, and a review of the CEO's performance is conducted every year and includes assessment and feedback from all directors.
 The human resources and compensation committee reviews and discusses the results of the assessment, followed by a discussion with the board.
 Then the board chair and/or the chair of the human resources and compensation committee meet with the CEO to discuss the results.